-Don’t get rid of your Infusible Ink Transfer Sheets Scraps!
+Don’t get rid of your Infusible Ink Transfer Sheet Scraps!
 Save them and recycle them to make this adorable hot mess tie-dye tote.
 And best of all, you don’t need a Cricut machine to make it, but an EasyPress is highly recommended.

 Working with Cricut Infusible Ink Transfer Sheets has been a lifesaver.
-While I enjoyed making vinyl tees, Infusible Ink is an entirely different ball game and a game-changer.
+While I enjoyed making vinyl tees, Infusible Ink is an entirely different ballgame and a game-changer.
 Not only is it a lot easier to weed, but it lasts through hundreds of washes.
 So far, I’ve made quite a few projects, including our Black History Month Tees, that I get asked about every time I wear my shirt.
-However, after making my Watermelon Tote, I realized that I had quite a few scraps or pieces of infusible ink sheets that I won’t be able to reuse.
+However, after making my Watermelon Tote, I realized that I had quite a few scraps or pieces of infusible ink sheets that I wouldn’t be able to reuse.
 Then it hit me!

 Remember that tie-dye shirt I mentioned when I did my Watermelon Tote that Madison and I made a few weeks ago?
-Well that turned out to be a hot mess including my hands.
+Well, that turned out to be a hot mess, including my hands.
 It’s why I won’t ever do another tie-dye project using real ink.
 However, it dawned on me that I could possibly recreate a look that’s similar to tie-dye using my scrap materials from my Infusible Ink projects.
 That’s how this idea was born.
-It’s so much easier to do that an actual tie-dye shirt or tote since you’re not using actual liquid ink, and I have to say that it turned out rather well.
+It’s so much easier to do than an actual tie-dye shirt or tote since you’re not using actual liquid ink, and I have to say that it turned out rather well.

 Here’s something to note, no two totes will ever be the same, so you’ll always have something that is uniquely yours, and this lasts through hundreds of washes, so you’ll more than likely have it for a lifetime.